icerpc/icerpc-csharp/tools/IceRpc.Protobuf.Tools/README.md

 - directories that contain reference Protobuf files (the Protobuf directories)

 You select which files to include in your project's Protobuf files with the `ProtoFile` item type.
-And you select which directory to include in your project's Protobuf directories with the `ProtoDirectory` item type.
+And you select which paths to include in your project's Protobuf import path with the `ProtoImportPath` item type.

 By default, all `.proto` files located in your project's home directory and any of its subdirectories, recursively, are included in `ProtoFile`.
 You can prevent this auto-inclusion of `.proto` files by setting either